ddev/ddev/docs/content/users/extend/custom-commands.md

 Global commands work exactly the same as project-level commands, but they need to go in your *global* `.ddev` directory.
 Your home directory has a `.ddev/commands` in it, where you can add host, web, or db commands.

+Changes to the command files in the global `.ddev` directory need a `ddev start` for changes to be picked up by a project, as the global commands are copied to the project on start.

 ## Shell Command Examples

 There are many examples of [global](https://github.com/ddev/ddev/tree/master/pkg/ddevapp/global_dotddev_assets/commands) and [project-level](https://github.com/ddev/ddev/tree/master/pkg/ddevapp/dotddev_assets/commands) custom/shell commands that ship with DDEV you can adapt for your own use.
 They can be found in your `~/.ddev/commands/*` directories and in your project’s `.ddev/commands/*` directories.
 There you’ll see how to provide usage, examples, and how to use arguments provided to the commands.
 For example, the [`xdebug` command](https://github.com/ddev/ddev/blob/master/pkg/ddevapp/global_dotddev_assets/commands/web/xdebug) shows simple argument processing and the [launch command](https://github.com/ddev/ddev/blob/master/pkg/ddevapp/global_dotddev_assets/commands/host/launch) demonstrates flag processing.